fenago/automation-anywhere-next-level/md/lab_bonus4.md

 ### Bot Creation

-In Automation Anywhere cloud Control Room, create a new boat for extracting text from PDF.
+In Automation Anywhere cloud Control Room, create a new bot for extracting text from PDF.
 We'll be using "*Rest Web Service: Post Method*" action to consume PDF.co "*/pdf/convert/to/text*" API endpoint.
 We'll also have the "*Message Box*" action attached to the output of the